kabirbaidhya/learn-python-django-web/units/2/Python - Variables, Types & Operators.md

 Variables, Types & Operators
 ============================
 ## Before We Begin
-Make sure we're aware of the following things that we've done in previous lessons.
+Make sure you're aware of the following things that we've done in previous lessons.

 1. Python - Hello World!
 2. Git